colorfulo/slb/intl.en-US/Product Introduction/What is Server Load Balancer?.md

 SLB also checks the health status of the added backend servers, and automatically isolates abnormal ECS instances to eliminate single point of failure \(SPOF\), improving the overall service capability of your application.
 Additionally, working with Alibaba Anti-DDoS, SLB is able to defend DDoS attacks.

-## Components {#section_ppv_hq4_tdb .section}
+## Server Load Balancer consists of the following components: {#section_ppv_hq4_tdb .section}

 SLB consists of the following components:

 -   SLB instances

     An SLB instance is a running load balancing service that distributes incoming traffic to backend servers.
-To use the load balancing service, you must create an SLB instance, and then configure the instance with at least one listener and backend server.
+To use the load balancing service, you must create an SLB instance, and then configure the instance with at least one listener and two backend servers.

 -   Listeners